myNBGcode/E-commerceEnterprise/README.md

 ![reporting3](images/reporting.png)

+# Transition to the new EMV 3DS authentication
+### How to migrate depending on your implementation:

+**Hosted checkout:** </br>
+With EMV 3DS the creation of a checkout session before the transcation is mandatory.
+Please refer to the [Hosted checkout](Hosted-checkout) section for information on how to create a session and provide the sessionId to the hosted checkout script.
+If you are already using a checkout session in your implementation no change is needed for the migration.</br>

+**Hosted Session & Direct API:** </br>
+Please refer to the official documentation for the new API flow for [EMV 3DS](https://ibanke-commerce.nbg.gr/api/documentation/integrationGuidelines/supportedFeatures/pickAdditionalFunctionality/authentication/3DS/3DSecureAuthentication.html?locale=en_US)</br>
 # Test results

 After completing the test scenarios you can fill this table with the reference numbers of the transactions so that we can crosscheck the results